sepgh/mooshak/docs/content/docs/clients/windows.md

 This page describess how to run Mooshak Windows Client.

 This client is written in python for easier development in future.
-There is no pre-built executable ready at this moment.
-If you don't want to install python you can try [poormans vpn](https://github.com/sepgh/poormans-vpn) batch script.
+If you don't want to install python you can try [pre-built version from releases](https://github.com/sepgh/mooshak/releases/tag/v1.0.0) or [poormans vpn](https://github.com/sepgh/poormans-vpn) batch script.

-## Requirements
+## Requirements (from source)

-To use Mooshak windows client, you will need to install python interpreter installed on your system(tested on 3.8, but 3.6+ is enough).
+To use Mooshak windows client from source, you will need to install python interpreter installed on your system(tested on 3.8, but 3.6+ is enough).

-## Installation
+## Installation (from source)

 First, clone the repository or download it as a zip and move it into directory of your choice.
 We assume this directory is called `mooshak`.